harsh-mehta-13/Facial-and-Speech-Emotion-Recognition/README.md

 # Facial-and-Speech-Emotion-Recognition
 Facial and Speech emotion recognition using deep learning

 Facial expression recognition is the part of Facial recognition which is gaining more importance and the need for it increases tremendously.
 Though there are methods to identify expressions using machine learning and Artificial Intelligence techniques, this work attempts to use deep learning and image classification method to recognize expressions and classify the expressions according to the images.
 Deep Learning is used for facial expression recognition with the FER-2013 dataset.
-The final accuracy of this expression recognition model using the MobileNet v2 Model is 93%.
+The training accuracy of this emotion recognition model using the MobileNet v2 Model is 93%.
 Modern speech recognition systems have come a long way since their ancient counterparts.
 They can recognize speech from multiple speakers and have enormous vocabularies in numerous languages.
 The first component of speech recognition is, of course, speech.
 Speech must be converted from physical sound to an electrical signal with a microphone, and then to digital data with an analogue-to-digital converter.
 Once digitized, several models can be used to transcribe the audio to text.
 CNN is used for speech recognition with the RAVDESS dataset.
-The final accuracy of this expression recognition model using the CNN Model is 98%.
+The training accuracy of this emotion recognition model using the CNN Model is 99% and validation accuracy of 80%.

 <h2>Dataset Used:</h3>